TommyYOyoyo/TommyYOyoyo/README.md

 # This is TommyYOyoyo

 <hr>
-A student who's working to be a developer...
+A student who wants to be a developer...
 <hr>

 - 👀 I’m interested in Software engineering and developement, Game developement, Web developement and AI.